 Stores must be open and transparent with stakeholders regarding their membership of the Code.

 Stores have a right to access advice and support from the Administrator, with regards to interpretation of the Code and how compliance can be achieved.
-The Administrator must seek to provide timely and effective support to this end.
+The Administrator must seek to provide timely and effective support.